Princess Joséphine-Charlotte of Belgium: Grand Duchess

-Beside secular organizations, Joséphine-Charlotte supports religious institutions such as Action Catholique des Femmes du Luxembourg (ACFL) of which she became a patron.
+Beside secular organizations, Joséphine-Charlotte supported religious institutions such as Action Catholique des Femmes du Luxembourg (ACFL) of which she became a patron.

 Hobbies

 Grand Duchess Joséphine-Charlotte's favorite hobbies included gardening and horticulture.
 She also enjoyed hunting, fishing, skiing and other watersports.
 The Grand Duchess also enjoyed collecting works of modern art.
 In 2003, the exhibition named De Manessier à Wim Delvoye presented 108 works from the private collection of the Grand Duchess at the National Museum of History and Art in Luxembourg.

 Death

-The Grand Duchess, who suffered from lung cancer for a long time, died at her home, Fischbach Castle, at the age of 77.
+The Grand Duchess, who suffered from lung cancer for a long time, died at her home, Fischbach Castle in 2005, at the age of 77.

 Legacy

 Joséphine-Charlotte metro station in Brussels is named after her.

 One of her wedding gifts was a diamond tiara, commonly known as the Belgian Scroll Tiara, given by the Société Générale.
 This is now part of the Luxembourg reigning family's jewel collection.

 On 5 December 2016, a remembrance concert in honour of Grand Duchess Joséphine-Charlotte was held in Luxembourg.
 The concert was performed by Vienna Philharmonic Orchestra and directed by Tugan Sokhiev while Rudolf Buchbinder performed on the piano.